 Pop-Up Buoy Recovery System

 DeepWater Buoyancy’s Pop-Up Buoy Recovery System (PUB) allows for direct retrieval of seabed packages, such as anchors, anchor lines, and bottom-mounted frames and instruments.
 Easily mounted to any framework, the assembly sits on the seafloor until the acoustic release is activated.
-Once the release completes its disconnection, the buoy subassembly lifts free from the canister subassembly and rises to the surface.
+Once the release completes its disconnection, the buoy lifts free from the canister and rises to the surface.
 A synthetic line connects the buoy directly to the framework of the seabed item and allows for retrieval.